jawher/jawher.me/content/2012-03-16-multiple-python-apps-with-nginx-uwsgi-emperor-upstart.md

 When it doesn't work, you'll usually end up with an unhelpful 502 error.
 To diagnose the problem:

 * Check that the sockets were created: `ls /tmp` and that nginx's process can read, write and execute them.
 This shouldn't happen though as we specified `chmod 666` in the applications config file.
 * Check that the apps were correctly loaded in `/var/log/uwsgi.log`: if you find this message `\*\*\* no app loaded. going in full dynamic mode \*\*\*`, then go back and double check the module name and path in the app xml file, or try to run the app with python, as in `python app1.py` to see if there aren't any missing imports or other errors.
+You may also run into this if the user under which uwsgi is running doesn't have read permissions on the app python files.
 * Make sure that your app runs with the same version of python that uwsgi uses.
 Usually, you'll just want to configure uwsgi to use the system-wide python install.
 * `/var/log/nginx/error.log` might turn out some useful info too.